-SUBJECT: Resolution of the Mosenko Problem
+SUBJECT: Resolution of the Nosenko Problem

-- l.
-Hosenko has now been held in solitary confinement and incommunicado for almost three years.
-When we first took this course of action, presumably a plan was adopted which would dispose of the case through normal judiciary procedures and relieve the Agency of a peniantiary role.
-Although the years should have strengthened the case against Hosenko, the opposite trend is apparent, As more qualified, objective, and balanced persons have been exposed to the case, with freedom to express themselves, the case has disintegrated. - 2.
-While the Division continues to belabor its monstrous paper on the case, I suggest that the validity of the case against Mosenko may not even be relevant to the larger problem, which is the need to divest the Agency and the U.S. Government of the risks involved in holding or disposing of Nosenko.
-In other words, the resolution of the Mosenko case must be just about the same whether or not everyone agrees he is homafide. - 3.
-It appears to me that the risks inherent in the case become critical as soon as Mosenko's present status becomes known to various elements outside the Intelligence Community.
+1. Mosenko has now been held in solitary confinement and incommunicado for almost three years.
+When we first took this course of action, presumably a plan was adopted which would dispose of the case through normal judiciary procedures and relieve the Agency of a penimitary role.
+Although the years should have strengthened the case against Mosenko, the opposite trend is apparent, As more qualified, objective, and balanced persons have been exposed to the case, with freedom to express themselves, the case has disintegrated.

+27 April 1967

+2. While the Division continues to belabor its monstrous paper on the case, I suggest that the validity of the case against Mosenko may not even be relevant to the larger problem, which is the need to divest the Agency and the U.S. Government of the risks involved in holding or disposing of Nosenko.
+In other words, the resolution of the Mosenko case must be just about the same whether or not everyone agrees he is homafide.

+3. It appears to me that the risks inherent in the case become critical as soon as Mosenko's present status becomes known to various elements outside the Intelligence Community.
 I further believe that these risks grow with time, and that even if the story is not surfaced for many years, the damage will still be serious.
-While the official assessment of these risks can only be made by top Agency management, those which prompted me to, press the Division to undertake a critical review of the Hosenko case are represented by the following: - the Director, or the Executive could use the case politically against those entities.
-The greatest risk in this category probably begins in early 1968 and runs through national election campaigns. - b.
-The President could suffer personal embarrassment, having to state whether he was aware of our handling of Mosenko or authorized it. - c.
+While the official assessment of these risks can only be made by top Agency management, those which prompted me to, press the Division to undertake a critical review of the Mosenko case are represented by the following:

+Elements of Congress who are not favorably disposed to the Agency, the Director, or the Executive could use the case politically against those entities.
+The greatest risk in this category probably begins in early 1968 and runs through national election campaigns.

+The President could suffer personal embarrassment, having to state whether he was aware of our handling of Mosenko or authorized it.

 Trial of the case in the press, at home and abroad, probably would not develop in our favor.
 Fine points of CI logic often are not appreciated within the Intelligence Community, much less outside.

-(In fact, the FBI is said to disagree with our logic in the Mosenko case - d.
+(In fact, the FBI is said to disagree with our logic in the Mosenko case f.
+Liaison services are likely to lose some confidence in our competence and our standing in the U.S. Government.
+(Senior officers of the British Service have expressed disagreement with our views on Mosenko.)
+Other U.S. intelligence agencies will gain by our discomfiture, and night use the opportunity to encroach on Agency responsibilities and assets.

 The Agency could be accused of violating the Bill of Rights, ignoring the rights of the individual, usurping judicial prerogatives, and arbitrary action under special privilege ("governing invisibly").
+Genuine liberals, civil rightists, and fellow travelers would have ammunition to use against us.